svpino/twitter/README.md

 * [An introduction to the basic principles of probabilities](https://twitter.com/svpino/status/1435166402730672134?s=20).
 If you want to become a better gambler, you need to learn probabilities.
 Let's talk about the basic principles of probabilities that you need to understand.

+* [De Méré's Paradox](https://twitter.com/svpino/status/1435890900895473670?s=20).
+Antoine was born in France back in 1607.
+Despite not being a nobleman, he called himself "Chevalier De Méré," and spent his days as any other writer and philosopher at the time.
+But the Chevalier liked gambling, and was obsessed with the probabilities surrounding the game.

 ## Machine Learning Techniques

 * [An overview of Active Learning](https://twitter.com/svpino/status/1365307434856820736?s=20) — **Active Learning** is an iterative approach to supervised learning that helps when we have a lot of data, but very few labels.
 This thread is an **overview** of this technique and how it works.